mchitre/mchitre.github.io/docs/cv.md

 ### GRADUATE STUDENTS & RESEARCH GRANTS

-* Current graduate students: 2 Ph.D., 1 M.Eng.
+* Current graduate students: 3 Ph.D.
 * Students graduated: 10 Ph.D., 10 M.Eng.
 * More than S$20M grants as PI
 * More than S$10M grants as co-PI or significant collaborator